 - · Pre-shave oil: protective layer, less tugging.

-- · Alum block: stops small cuts immediately.
+- · Alum block: stops small nicks immediately.

 - · Hydration: light face cream or beard oil for comfort.